-SCID Quarterly Webinar: NewSTEPs, in close partnership with the Newborn Screening Translation Research Network (NBSTRN), hosts a National SCID webinar every quarter.
-These webinars address legislative and regulatory challenges, laboratory methodologies and techniques and short-term follow-up activities relating to SCID.
-Each webinar features individuals from the community that have experience with SCID, experts to provide topical advice and they usually end with an interactive discussion among participants.
-Please refer to the NewSTEPs listserv for reminders, agendas and call-in information about these quarterly webinars.
+SCID Quarterly Webinar: NewSTEPs hosts a National SCID webinar every quarter.
+These webinars serve as a resource to the newborn screening and clinical communities, addressing challenges and successes faced throughout the newborn screening system.
+Please refer the NewSTEPs listserv for reminders, agendas and call-in information about these quarterly webinars.
 If you have ideas or suggestions for future webinars, please contact Ruthanne Sheller.

 Data Collection: The collection of data from SCID screening will help ensure all babies are screened and receive appropriate follow-up of an abnormal screen.
 By providing this data and information on timeliness of diagnosis and treatment, a true pricture of national prevalence can be developed.
 NewSTEPs collects outcome data on SCID newborn screening, including quality indicators and basic information about the cases diagnosed with SCID.
 Specific data to be collected can be found in the NewSTEPs Data Repository.